Nibezak/payflow-package/docs/core/upgrading.md

 #### MySQL 8.x Requirement

-With MySQL 5.7 EOL coming in October 2023 and Lunar's heavy use of JSON fields, Lunar now only supports MySQL 8.x.
+With MySQL 5.7 EOL coming in October 2023 and Payflow's heavy use of JSON fields, Payflow now only supports MySQL 8.x.
 You may find your project continues to work fine in MySQL 5.7, but we advise upgrading.

 #### Carts